intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 17. Make the program and protocols extensible.

+## Turla, Peter
+- “Don’t spend a dollar’s worth of time on a ten cent decision.”

 ## Gancarz, Mike
 - Mike Gancarz: [The UNIX Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Mike_Gancarz:_The_UNIX_Philosophy)
 1. Small is beautiful.